Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-04-understanding-and-coding-transformers.md

 It will be helpful to understand this formula in terms of the original attention formulas.

 We first consider what $$QK^{T}$$ means.

 (The first dimension is the number of rows).
 For simplicity we ignore the batch dimension.

-Q has shape (Sequence Length, d_dim)
+Q has shape (Sequence Length, d_dim) but must at least have shape (?, d_dim).

+The first dimension is how many queries we want to make, this can go as high as Sequence Length which will give us the query for every position.
+However Q could also be dimension (1, d_dim) if we just wanted to compute 1 query like in the original attention paper.
+We will call the first dimension Q_dim.

-This means that K must have shape (Sequence Length, ?)
+This means that K must at least have shape (?, d_dim), where the first dimenstion is how many positions that we are are getting attention for.
+It is very natural to consider all of the positions giving K the shape (Sequence Length, d_dim).

-and that $$QK^{T}$$ has shape (Sequence Length, Sequence Length)
+and that $$QK^{T}$$ has shape (Q_dim, Sequence Length)

-The matrix notation allows us to consider q for every sequence postion in one equation but for simplicity let us just query one of the positions. we will call this q and it has dimenstions (1, d_dim)
+For simplicity let us just do a query on one of the positions.
+We will call this q and it has dimensions (1, d_dim).

+**Comparing to the score in the original equation**

+In the original attention papers there were two main kinds of scores presented.